GeethaRavikkumar/Walmart_Sales_Prediction/README.md

    - Plotted the Box Plot to find the distribution pattern for each independent variable and also to find the outliers

 # Missing Value Handling:
+   - Advertising Expenses column has lot of missing values, but if we could see in the business perspective may be we might have not contributed for Advertisement during that particular month.
+So instead of dropping it, I have replaced the missing values with zeroes indicating no contribution towards the advertisement.
+   - Target column (SALES) also had missing values ( 12 Values are missing) since the count is less i have replaced them with the
+     Median values

 # Outliers Treatment:
+   - Cotton Monthly Price and it % change have huge number of outliers - Treated the outliers Treatment : Get the median and the standard deviation of every group and Subtract median from every member of each group.
+Take absolute values > 3 standard Deviation and have replaced them with the median of those outliers.